Visual Course Catalogue

 A redesigned course catalogue for an enterprise cybersecurity Learning Management System, built to help organisations browse, assign, and manage training more efficiently.

-As the course library expanded, the existing experience made it difficult for admins to find relevant content quickly.
-The goal was to create a more intuitive, scalable interface that improved discovery and made the platform easier to navigate during both day-to-day use and client demos.
+As the course library expanded, the existing experience made it difficult for admins to find relevant content quickly, and just as difficult for our sales team to showcase that library's depth and relevance during client demos.
+The goal was to create a more intuitive, scalable interface that improved discovery for day-to-day use, while doubling as a compelling asset for onboarding and sales conversations.

-Inspired by familiar streaming interfaces, the catalogue introduces a more visual and structured way to explore content, organised by topic, skill level, and compliance requirements.
+Inspired by familiar streaming interfaces, the catalogue introduces a more visual and structured way to explore content, organised by topic, skill level, and compliance requirement.

 My Role